-I also understand the need to sleep!
-So with pumping 8 times per day, I think you could really go either way – either drop down to 7 sessions per day or keep pumping 8 times, but with a longer break at night.
-I think 7 sessions is still good at 7 weeks post-partum, especially given that you have oversupply (as long as you increase the session time so that your total time per day spent pumping is the same).
+I think you have two options – either drop down to seven sessions per day or keep pumping eight times, but with a longer break at night.
+I think seven sessions is fine at seven weeks postpartum, especially given that you have oversupply (as long as you increase the length of each session time so that your total time per day spent pumping is the same).

 How to do that?
-If you decide to stay with 8 sessions, you’ll want to move one back so that you’re getting more sleep in one block, so I would move it back half an hour a night.
+If you decide to stay with eight sessions, you’ll want to move one back so that you’re getting more sleep in one block.
+You can start by moving it back half an hour a night.

 Can I Drop Two Sessions at a Time?

 I am struggling with pumping, working full-time and having a husband who works out of town.
 I would love to reduce my amount of time spent pumping.
 My question is, can you drop two sessions at the same time?
 I would love to reduce from seven sessions a day to five.
 I was thinking I’d drop my middle of the day session and my 2am session.
 I am concerned my supply will drop or I’ll get a clogged duct.
 Any advice you can give me would be greatly appreciated!

 You can definitely drop two sessions, and I think it definitely makes sense when pumping that often is such a struggle.
 (You are doing awesome – solo parenting is hard!)

 I would drop one session at a time, but you can do them back to back.
 I would drop one (probably the middle of the night one first), wait a few days, then drop the middle of the day session.
 You should be able to do it in a week and a half – I would take three or four days to gradually drop each session plus three or four days in between to let your body adjust.